dinuxbg/helium_location_logger/README.md

 The [helium_mapper](https://github.com/retfie/helium_mapper) is a neat device firmware for GPS location sharing using [LoRaWAN](https://en.wikipedia.org/wiki/LoRa#LoRaWAN).
 It works great with the public [Mapper](https://mappers.helium.com/) integration server.

 This project provides an alternative to the public [Mapper](https://mappers.helium.com/) integration, which you can run on your own premises.
-You own data stays on your own equipment.
+Your own data stays on your own equipment.

 This server is rather simple.
 Currently all it does is to record the POSTed location data in a local [SQLite](https://www.sqlite.org) database.
 Even then, it fulfills my own need to track assets.